Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.md

           # The language to use, in this case we're using a language present on the system.
           # Using python as an argument would work as well
           language: system
-          # A valid regex pattern to define which files should be passed to `check_https.py`
+          # A valid regular expression pattern to define which files should be passed to `check_https.py`
           files: '.*\.(md|markdown)'
 ```

-When pre-commit runs this local hook, it will first search for files that conform to the regex pattern mentioned in `files:`.
-Then it will call the command mentioned under `entry` with each filename.
+When pre-commit runs this local hook, it first searches for files that conform to the regular expression pattern mentioned in `files:`.
+Then it calls the command mentioned under `entry` with each filename.
 For example, it finds the files `README.md` and `about.md`.
-Then it will call `check_https.py` with `python _hooks/check_https.py README.md about.md`.
+Then it calls `check_https.py` with `python _hooks/check_https.py README.md about.md`.

 Next, I created a new file called [`_hooks/check_https.py`](https://github.com/Roald87/roald87.github.io/blob/main/_hooks/check_https.py) with the following content.
 See comments for the meaning.